felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/initial-collection-1.JPG" position="center" caption="The humble beginnings of a massive collection" >}}

+Looking at websites such as [racketboy.com](http://www.racketboy.com/), I was fascinated by their game lists, organized by the historical relevance, or modern value of games.
+In particular, I was very fond of their shoot 'em up guides.
+It was thanks to this website that I learned about [Treasure Co Ltd.](https://en.wikipedia.org/wiki/Treasure_(company)), who is now arguably my favorite video game developer.
+For a few years, getting to play games like Radiant Silvergun and Ikaruga were my biggest ambitions, back when they were only available on their original hardware.
+I remember daydreaming about what it felt like to play Radiant Silvergun, since I was not able to emulate it.
+At over $200 for a copy, it was my Mt.
+Everest.

+{{< figure src="/img/hoarding-project/racketboy-guides.png" position="center" caption="To anyone new to retro gaming, racketboy.com is the absolute best reference to begin your journey." >}}

 Over the years, I made friends inside the video gaming community.
 In fact, one of my closest friends came from this community (you know who you are)!
 By being able to put our interests in common, we were empowering ourselves to go deeper in this hobby than any of us had previously thought possible.
 It's very easy to get in a rabbit hole when all your friends are also doing it.
-But that's also what makes it hard to stop: it's hard to decide between leaving your "addiction" and potentially distancing yourself from your friends.
+But that's also what makes it hard to stop: it's difficult to decide between leaving your "addiction" and potentially distancing yourself from your friends.

 # Living Small